 The lender is responsible for ensuring that the subject property provides adequate collateral for the mortgage.
 For most loans, Fannie Mae requires that the lender obtain a signed and complete appraisal report that accurately reflects the market value, condition, and marketability of the property.
-Some loans may be eligible for a property inspection waiver (PIW), and an appraisal is not required if the lender exercises the waiver and complies with the related requirements.
-(See B4-1.4-10, Property Inspection Waivers, for additional information.)
+Some loans may be eligible for an appraisal waiver, and an appraisal is not required if the lender exercises the waiver and complies with the related requirements.
+(See B4-1.4-10, Appraisal Waivers, for additional information.)

 If an appraisal is obtained, the lender is responsible for